WebExhibits

 Vision test examples.

-The so-called pseudo-isochromatic plates use printed dots of different chromaticity to produce patterns that can be identified as numbers, letters or shapes.
-By choosing chromaticities that are confused by red-green dichromats, patterns can be produced that are visible to color normals, but invisible to dichromats, or that appear different to color normals and dichromats.
+In color perception tests, pseudo-isochromatic plates use printed dots of different chromaticity to produce patterns that can be identified as numbers, letters, or shapes.
+By choosing chromaticities that are confused by those with red-green dichromacy, patterns can be produced that are visible to trichromats (regular color vision), but invisible to dichromats, or that appear different to trichromats and dichromats.
 The first examples of such plates were those by Stilling (1st edition, 1875), but the more popular set of plates for color vision testing are those by Ishihara (1st edition, 1917).

 Note the colors of your screen are probably different from those in calibrated test books.
 If you suspect that you are color deficient, we suggest that you have your color vision professionally evaluated.